intel-iot-devkit/how-to-code-samples/air-quality-sensor/cpp/README.md

 ﻿# Air quality sensor in C++

 ## What it is
-Using a compatible Intel® IoT Platform, this project lets you create an air quality monitor that:
+Using a compatible Intel-based platforms, this project lets you create an air quality monitor that:

 - continuously monitors the air quality for airborne contaminants.
 - sounds an audible warning when the air quality is unhealthful.